DHTMLX/docs-kanban/docs/api/events/js_kanban_addrow_event.md

 - `id` - (optional) the ID of the new row
 - `row` - (optional) the data object of the new row.
 The full list of the **row** parameters can be found [**here**](api/config/js_kanban_rows_config.md)
+- `before` - (optional) the ID of the row, before which the new row will be placed

 :::info
 For handling the inner events you can use the [**Event Bus methods**](api/api_overview.md/#event-bus-methods)